nathanwentworth/nathanwentworth/_ppages/about.md

 {% include elsewhere.html page='about' %}

 ## Site info
 This website is hosted on a [Digital Ocean](https://m.do.co/c/24af6a0d4c4a) (affiliate link) droplet running Ubuntu 16 and nginx.
 [Let's Encrypt](https://letsencrypt.org/) is providing the SSL Cert, and my CMS/site generator is [Jekyll](http://jekyllrb.com/).
+The last.fm/pinboard/etc sections on the front page auto-update once every hour.
 Feel free to check out this site's source code on [Github](https://github.com/nathanwentworth/nathanwentworth).

 - [Tech I use](/setup/)